NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 The following sections provide greater details of the dataset, running training and inference, and the training results.

 ### Command line options

-To see the full list of available options and their descriptions, use the -h or --help command line option, for example:
+The `run_squad.sh` script calls the `run_squad.py` file and the `run_pretraining.sh` script calls the `run_pretraining.py` file with a set of options.
+To see the full list of available options and their descriptions, use the -h or --help command line option with the python file, for example:

 ```bash
 python run_pretraining.py --help
 python run_squad.py --help